dorin131/my-site/content/post/go-heap.md

 ### What is a Heap

 If I had to explain it in my own words, I would say that a Heap is a data structure which can be visualised as a nearly-complete binary tree ([read my post on Trees](https://dev.to/dorin/data-structures-in-go-tree-bst-1960)) and stores its data in an underlying array.
 By looking at one, you would probably assume that it is based on a linked list, but in fact it is not.
-Using a Heap we can we can sort items at a O(n*logn) time complexity and also create priority queues.
+Using a Heap we can sort items at a O(n*logn) time complexity and also create priority queues.

 ![Alt Text](https://thepracticaldev.s3.amazonaws.com/i/q0dbcrmn64ycmmy5hwqc.png)